8 Louisiana Nicknames and the Reasons for Them

 Pelican State

-This official moniker is very fitting, as there are over 100,000 brown pelicans in the region.
-It's also a much-loved name and symbol, with pelicans appearing on the state flag and seal.
-The state's NBA team, the New Orleans Pelicans, is even named after the bird!
+There are over 100,000 brown pelicans in the region, and the bird is a beloved symbol appearing on the state flag and seal.
+Even Louisiana's NBA team, the New Orleans Pelicans, pays homage to this iconic bird.

 Sportsman's Paradise